-St Andrew’s is a place where your cohort is your community and you are known and valued.
+At St Andrew’s, your cohort is your community and you are known and valued.

 At SACS we foster an atmosphere of caring, both in and out of the classroom.
 Our staff make the effort to know each student by name.
 Conduct in our classrooms is founded on cooperation, caring, helping, encouragement and support.
 This attitude allows students to grow and learn, not only academically, but to become rounded individuals who behave responsibly and ethically in everything they do.